-Most robo advisors charge an annual fee between 0.25% and 0.50% (with some being higher and some lower.)
-This is still much cheaper when compared to human financial advisors, but the fees can still eat away at your earnings in the long term.
-Fortunately, there are a few robo advisors that offer their services completely free – that is, 0.0%!
+Most robo advisors charge an annual fee between 0.25% and 0.50%.
+This is still much cheaper than human financial advisors, but the fees can still eat away at your earnings in the long term.
+Fortunately, a few robo advisors offer their services completely free – that is, 0.0%!
 You can’t beat that price.

-We’ve researched and gathered a list of the best free robo advisors and tools that offer money management and robo-advising for free or cheap, which we go into detail below.
+We’ve researched and gathered a list of the best free and low-cost robo advisors and tools that offer money management and robo-advising for free or cheap, which we go into detail below.
 However, if you want a quick summary, here are your three best bets:

-M1 Finance stands out as one of the best overall robo-advisors and is number one when it comes to free robo-advising.
+M1 Finance stands out as one of the best overall robo-advisors and is number one in free robo-advising.

 You can open an account with $0, and start trading with $100, which is one of the lowest minimums available.

 You’ll also love the pie investment templates that make investing with M1 unique.
 Each slice of the pie represents your various investments.
-You can choose from nearly 100 expert-built pies, or you can customize one of your own using a combination of 6,000 different stocks.
+You can choose from nearly 100 expert-built pies or customize one using a combination of thousands of different stocks.
 The pies make it easy to view the investment allocations and performance at a glance.

 M1 has a great mobile app for Apple and Android with a 4.6/5 rating, so you can check the status and growth of your investments on the go.
 M1 Finance also comes with portfolios for socially responsible investing.

-We think M1 Finance is the best overall free robo advisor for all investors, big or small.
+We think M1 Finance is among the best overall free robo advisors for most investors.

-SoFi (Social Finance, Inc.) is on a mission to help people reach financial independence.
-SoFi offers a range of financial resources including refinancing, loans, personal finance management tools, and investment accounts.
+SoFi (Social Finance, Inc.) aims to help people reach financial independence.
+SoFi offers a range of financial resources, including refinancing, crypto, loans, personal finance management tools, and active investment accounts.

-We’re focused on robo-advisors, and will review the automated investing plan, which boasts no management fee and a minimum investment of just $1.
+We’re focused on robo-advisors, so we will review the automated investing plan, which boasts no management fee and a minimum investment of just $1.

-When you set up your Automated Investing account, you will choose from one of five investing strategies that range from moderate to aggressive.
-SoFi will invest your money in ETFs based on your short or long term goals and review your account quarterly.
+When you set up your Automated Investing account, you choose from one of five investment strategies ranging from moderate to aggressive.
+SoFi will invest your money in ETFs based on your short or long-term goals and review your account quarterly.
 SoFi will rebalance your account if the investments aren’t meeting your goals.

-Wealthfront is now one of the biggest and best robo-advisors in the world.
-According to their founder, Daniel Carroll, they increased their assets under management by 100% in 2019, from $10B to $20B.
+Wealthfront is one of the biggest and best robo-advisors in the world.

 Wealthfront charges a 0.25% management fee, but you can invest up to $5,000 for free when you sign up with our link.

 Wealthfront offers tax-loss harvesting for every member, which lowers your tax bill while maintaining your investment strategy.
-They also offer a personal finance dashboard that helps you manage your financial accounts in other banks and investment platforms, including other robo advisors.
+They also provide a personal finance dashboard that helps you manage your financial accounts in other banks and investment platforms, including other robo advisors.
 They offer additional advanced investing tools if you have over $100,000 invested with them.

-Schwab Intelligent Portfolios is a fully-automated and completely free robo-advisor.
-They don’t charge any management fees or transaction costs.
+Schwab Intelligent Portfolios is a fully-automated and free robo-advisor that doesn’t charge any management fees or transaction costs.

-Schwab will build your investment portfolio, monitor it, and rebalance as needed.
-The biggest downside is the minimum initial investment of $5,000, which is higher than most mainstream robo advisors both free and those that charge management fees.
+Schwab will build your investment portfolio, monitor it, and rebalance it as needed.
+The biggest downside is the minimum initial investment of $5,000, which is higher than most mainstream robo advisors, both free and those that charge management fees.

-When you get started, you will set your goals, asset allocation, and risk tolerance.
-Based on how you build your portfolio, some of your portfolio will be kept in a cash account that pays you interest.
-Schwab will also invest your money in low-cost EFTs.
+When you start, you will set your goals, asset allocation, and risk tolerance.
+Based on how you build your portfolio, some will be kept in a cash account that pays you interest.
+Schwab IP will also invest your money in low-cost ETFs.